Ramp and plateau in bulk correlators within the disk topology in JT gravity: Results

 In contrast, the two-sided correlator develops a qualitatively different late-time structure.
 Setting $t_{R,1}^I=0$, $t_{R,2}^{II}=t_R$, and $z_{R,1}^I=z_{R,2}^{II}=z_R=\frac{\beta}{\pi}\arctan\left(\frac{\pi}{\beta}\right)$, the bulk two-sided correlator decays to zero for large time at tree level only, as shown in Fig.\ref{H0LRBulkPlot}.
 At order $\lambda^2$ the correlator asymptotes to a negative but constant value, as seen in Fig.\ref{H2LRBulkPlot}.

 Taking the large time limit, one obtains:

-Although the leading saddle contribution $\langle \Gamma_{0}^{LR} \rangle$ decays exponentially with time (eq.\eqref{Asymptote LR} and Fig.\ref{H0LRBulkPlot}), the next to leading order correction $\langle \Gamma_2^{LR}\rangle$ introduces a ramp that compensates the decay and drives the correlator towards a late-time constant plateau, Fig.\ref{H2LRBulkPlot}.
-This signals the restoration of non-vanishing correlations across the two exterior patches and represents the perturbative realization of information-preserving dynamics within the TFD geometry.
+Although the leading saddle contribution $\langle \Gamma_{0}^{LR} \rangle$ decays exponentially with time (Eq.~\eqref{Asymptote LR} and Fig.~\ref{H0LRBulkPlot}), the next-to-leading correction $\langle \Gamma_2^{LR}\rangle$ alters the late-time behavior, generating a linear ramp that drives the correlator toward a constant, power-suppressed plateau (Fig.~\ref{H2LRBulkPlot}).
+Thus, non-vanishing correlations across the two exterior patches persist within the perturbative expansion.

-Adding both orders of the two-sided correlator together, the bulk gravity correlator $\langle H_{12}^{LR}\rangle \sim \langle \Gamma_0^{LR}\rangle+\lambda^2\langle \Gamma_2^{LR}\rangle$ exhibits the complete dip–ramp–plateau structure characteristic of chaotic systems, as can be seen on Fig.\ref{O2LRBulkbetaPlot}.
-In this framework, the plateau emerges already at order $\lambda^2$, without requiring any higher-order or non-perturbative corrections, and while remaining fully within the disk topology.\\
+Combining both contributions, the bulk two sided gravity correlator $\langle H_{12}^{LR}\rangle \sim \langle \Gamma_0^{LR}\rangle+\lambda^2\langle \Gamma_2^{LR}\rangle$ exhibits a dip–ramp–plateau structure, as shown in Fig.~\ref{O2LRBulkbetaPlot}.
+In this framework, a ramp and plateau arise already at order $\lambda^2$, providing a perturbative realization of the dip–ramp–plateau behavior entirely within the disk topology, without invoking additional topologies or genuinely nonperturbative $e^{-S}$ effects.\\

-Finally, defining $t_{dip}$ as the minimum of $\langle H_{12}^{LR} \rangle$, one finds, after fixing $\lambda$, that $t_{dip}$ exhibits a linear dependence on $\beta$ away from the event horizon of the black hole, as can be seen in Fig.\ref{tdipbeta}.
-This is in accordance with random matrix theory \cite{mertens2023review}.
-Furthermore, the same plot displays the redshift of the time coordinate $t_R$ as the horizon radius crosses the bulk point $z_P=1$ at $\beta=\pi$.
+Finally, defining $t_{\rm dip}$ as the time at which $\langle H_{12}^{LR} \rangle$ reaches its minimum, we find that $t_{\rm dip}$ scales linearly with $\beta$ when the fixed bulk point lies well within the Rindler patch, as shown in Fig.~\ref{tdipbeta}.
+Linear dependence of the dip time on the inverse temperature is likewise encountered in nonperturbative analyses of spectral observables \cite{mertens2023review}, although in that context additional entropy-dependent scales also enter.
+The same plot illustrates the increasing redshift of the Rindler time coordinate $t_R$ as the fixed bulk point approaches the boundary of the chosen Rindler patch near $\beta=\pi$.

-\subsection{Boundary Correlators: relation to AdS/CFT}
+\subsection{Boundary Correlators: Relation to AdS/CFT}

 To obtain the boundary CFT correlators, in AdS/CFT one takes the near-boundary limit of the bulk two-point functions.
 For a massless scalar field in AdS$_2$, the scaling dimension is $\Delta = 1$; hence the boundary correlators are extracted by taking the limit \cite{Witten:1998qj}: